“The Red Lotus” To Witness, To Release

 “May you know peace, may you be happy, may you be free from all pain and suffering.” - Buddhist Metta Practice

-This knitted interactive installation is the second component to Sharon Kagan’s ever expanding show, Compassion in Action.
+This knitted interactive installation is the second component to Sharon Kagan’s solo show, Compassion in Action.
 The Red Lotus is a sanctuary of compassion at its purest.
 When you step into the circle, you’re immediately comforted by what seems like a 30-foot loosely knitted blanket, so you can see and hear the outside world yet feel the safety of being inside its circular wall.
 Its natural imperfections in the knit alludes to humanity and humility and makes an ideal cocoon for reflection.

+Walk through The Red Lotus (2022).
 Installed by Randy Wachtel and Zachary Hamm at Alfred University, New York

 Interacting with the red lotus